 Deliver On Your Promises

 People rarely go surfing the web at their leisure.
 Even if your tactics have somehow landed them on your page – they are unlikely to spend their time digging up and information they were looking for in the first place.
-This dry and practical approach is more noticeable with the new generations that are growing up in the environment of constant info-noise.
+This dry and practical approach is more noticeable with the new generations growing up in constant info-noise.

 Misty Blais is a professional journalist with more than ten years of experience.
 She’s worked as a writer and a producer for magazines and radio stations.
 Misty is currently writing for various media as a contributing journalist